dinpd/Biomio_JavaSDK/README.md

-This is Biomio Java SDK which is designated for desctop as well as mobile usage.
+This is Biomio Java SDK which is designated for server as well as mobile usage.

 public class Example implements OnBiomioSdkListener {